 Lawful Means of Processing Data

-The General Data Protection Regulation sets out the circumstances in which the processing of personal data is lawful.
+The GDPR sets out the circumstances in which the processing of personal data is lawful.
 These are:

 It is important that the lawful grounds for processing personal data are documented by Youth Legal staff at the time the data is obtained.